 If there is a game on the four-game road trip that the Red Bulls should be targeting for a win, this is it.
 But make no mistake, Chicago will not sit back or go down easily.
 Despite having the fifth-worst record in Major League Soccer, Chicago ranks fourth in shots on goal entering the weekend.
 They are coming off a draw at home against Real Salt Lake and are on a seven game unbeaten streak, even though they have scored one goal or fewer in five of those seven matches.

 Luckily for New York, Chicago will be without forward Cristian Nazarit, who made a reckless challenge against New England last week that earned him a two-match suspension.
-After joining the Fire in early May, Nazarit had cracked the starting lineup and was starting to create havoc for opposing defenses.
-He even scored a stoppage time game-winner on June 12th against Columbus.

 Even without Nazarit, Chicago shouldn't struggle to create opportunities if they are able to disrupt the Red Bulls possession style with forwards Diego Chaves and Dominic Oduro leading the attack along with midfielder Marco Pappa.
 Chaves started the season strong with goals in four of Chicago's first six matches but hasn't found the back of the net since April.
 Pappa will likely make his first start for Chicago since returning from international duty with Guatemala in the Gold Cup.